Where did 'Burton Bradstock' come from?

 A compilation of village life including the 1995 VE Day Celebrations.- Peter Colbert

-St Mary's Church A Brief Guide to the history of St. Mary's Church, Burton Bradstock, & Chilcombe Church
+St Mary's Church A history index for St Mary’s Church, Burton Bradstock and Chilcombe Church

 Old Village Maps & Tithe information - Ken Pett